-Frank Zappa once claimed that writing about music was a pointless exercise, “like dancing about architecture”.
-For many, though, it has become an important part of pop culture.
+Frank Zappa once supposedly claimed that writing about music was “like dancing about architecture”.
+For many, though, writing about music has become an important part of pop culture.
 From the listening notes on the backs of old jazz albums from the 1950s and the great Rolling Stone essays during rock’s 70s boom, to the punk fanzines and the many essays filling the twenty-first century’s super deluxe box sets, writing about music has taken many forms, which sometimes can enrich a listening experience.
 A good music review can inspire a new purchase or even make a listener seek out forgotten treasures.
 Maybe Frank didn’t understand.
-Maybe Frank didn’t want to understand (and depending on whom you believe, he borrowed the phrase from any one of about five people).
+Maybe Frank didn’t want to understand (and depending on whom you believe, he borrowed the phrase from any one of about five people, including actor Martin Mull).
 Whatever, the importance of music scribes hasn’t escaped music fan Fraser Marshall.

-In an age where we now have access to more music than ever and the rise of the internet has meant there are now more budding scribes out there, Fraser hit upon a plan… A plan not only to highlight some of the best independent music websites out there, but to also sit down with prolific reviewers and find out what makes them tick.
+In an age where we now have access to more music than ever and the rise of the internet has meant there are now more budding scribes out there, Fraser hit upon a plan… A plan not only to highlight some of the best independent music websites, but to also sit down with prolific reviewers and find out what makes them tick.

 Not all good ideas come to full fruition, as Fraser explains below.
 For the first time, you can now read the full interview Lee Realgone gave Fraser back in June ’16.
 Our many thanks to Fraser for not only being interested in what we had to say, but also for allowing us to publish the interview at Real Gone.